 "The 2008-09 financial crisis seemed hopeless to a lot of people.
 We had a small number of clients who sold all or a portion of their portfolios after the worst of the decline already occurred," says Owen Murray, director of investments at Horizon Wealth Advisors in Lakewood Ranch, Florida.
 “In almost every case, they remained in cash for years, missing all of the recovery and a lot of the following bull market run."

 When the market has a bad week (or month), it's natural to feel scared.
-But acting on the panic—making emotional decisions during a market correction—is one of the biggest mistakes investors can make.
+But acting on panic, making emotional decisions during a market correction, is one of the biggest mistakes investors can make.

 As Murray points out, those who panicked in 2009 regretted it in short order.
 Within a year, the S&P 500 had regained about 80 percent of its losses.